chrisgrieser/obsidian-smarter-paste/README.md

 - Left-over hyphenation or useless footnote references (e.g. when copying from a PDF) are removed.
 - Two or more consecutive blank lines are reduced to one blank line.
 - Leading and trailing whitespace is removed.
+- If the cursor is one a blockquote when the pasting, and the clipboard contains multi-line content, all lines get the appropriate blockquote-syntax.

 ## Modifications for Specific Content Types
 ℹ️ *Note that __Pasta Copinara__ respects the core Obsidian setting `Auto Convert HTML`, meaning that the following modifications will not take place if that setting is disabled.*